machine learning +

 print(event)

-Use subgraphs when:
+Reach for subgraphs when:

-- You need to unit-test stages independently
+- You need to unit-test stages one at a time

-Stick with a single graph when:
+Stay with one graph when:

-| Factor | Single Graph | Subgraphs |
+| Factor | Flat Graph | Subgraphs |

 |---|---|---|

-| Node count | Under 6 | 8+ with distinct groups |
+| Node count | Under 6 | 8+ in clear groups |

-| State overlap | Everything shares state | Some stages need private state |
+| State overlap | All nodes share state | Some stages need private keys |

-| Reuse potential | One-off workflow | Shared across pipelines |
+| Reuse | One-off workflow | Shared across pipelines |

-| Team structure | Solo developer | Multiple teams or owners |
+| Team size | Solo | Multiple owners |

-| Testing | Integration tests suffice | Unit tests per stage needed |
+| Testing | End-to-end tests are enough | Per-stage unit tests needed |

 Common Mistakes and How to Fix Them